zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Timeline Leap Guide.md

 ---
 title: 'Timeline Leap'
-description: "A timeline can predict Pokemon a player can obtain - Timeline leap allows a player to 'leap' onto specific timelines"
+description: "A timeline can predict Pokemon a player can obtain.
+Timeline leap allows a player to 'leap' onto specific timelines"
 slug: 'retail-usum-timeleap'
 subCategory: 'Custom Firmware'
 ---